gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * fortunately, MapReduce solve all the problem

-  –Automatic parallelization of code & distribution across multiple processors

-  –Fault tolerance in the event of failure of one or more nodes

-  –I/O scheduling

-  –Monitoring & Status updates

 * When we run a multithreaded program, we don’t know what order threads run in, nor do we know when they will interrupt one another.
 Therefore, we need synchronization.

 ### Typical MapReduce Cluster Architecture